tnas/practicing-java/README.md

-# practicing-java
+# Java Assignments for Teaching Java
 A collection of hands-on assignments for teaching Java

-# Java Assignments for Teaching Java